Eniti-Codes/Hotkey-Engineer/README.md

 **Important Note for Users on File Paths:**
 When specifying the `"path"` for your actions in the `config.json`, please ensure you provide the **exact and correct absolute file path** to your Python script.
 Your Python modules can reside **anywhere on your Linux system**; they do not need to be within the HotKey Engineer project directory.

+## Enabling the Config-Editor GUI (One-Time Step)

+The Config-Editor UI is ready to run, but requires one final, quick manual step to activate its hotkey.
+Once done, you'll never need to manually edit the config again!

+    Locate Config-Editor.py: After running the service installation script, the files are located in your user-specific application directory.

+        File Path: ~/.local/share/hotkey_engineer/Config-Editor.py

+    Edit config.json: Open your main configuration file in the same directory: ~/.local/share/hotkey_engineer/config.json.

+    Add the Action: At the very bottom of the main actions array, add a new action object using the full path to Config-Editor.py.
+The action name must be Config Editor for proper recognition.

+    Save and Restart: Save the config.json file.
+You must restart your system (or the Systemd service) for the new action to take effect.

+Once restarted, press Ctrl + Alt + ] to open the Config-Editor UI and manage all future hotkeys and settings visually!

+Due to the way the current Bash setup script handles file management, the user's customized configuration is not preserved during updates.

+If you choose to update or reinstall Hotkey Engineer using the Setup.sh script, you will have to repeat these four steps to re-enable the Config-Editor hotkey in your new config.json file.
+This is a current limitation of the beta installation method.

 ## Configuration File Breakdown

 HotKey Engineer uses a `config.json` file to define your hotkey actions and global settings.
 Below is a breakdown of the structure and what each field represents.